TheGuardianWolf/NiosII-LCFR/README.md

 # NiosII-LCFR
 Low Cost Frequency Relay implemented on Cyclone II for CompSys723

+Instructions for Programming board

+1. Open Quartus programmer

+2. Select freq_relay_controller.sof file in the firmware folder

+3. Connect USB Blaster and select it

+4. Press program

 Instructions for Running

 1. Open new workspace in NIOS II